dhruvit892000/Sunrise-Electricals/PROJECT_CONTEXT.md

 - Added the rule that every development task must be documented in `PROJECT_CONTEXT.md`.
 - Confirmed the project remains in starter state and is ready for business UI development.

+### 2026-09-22

+- Reframed the app as a B2B electrical wholesale storefront instead of a starter Angular template.
+- Documented the implemented site shell, route structure, catalog system, and quote/contact flow.
+- Updated the project memory to reflect the current product catalog implementation and business positioning.

-This is the working memory snapshot for the Sunrise Electricals frontend as of September 2, 2026, with the agreed development rules now in place.
+This is the working memory snapshot for the Sunrise Electricals frontend as of September 22, 2026, with the current implementation and standards captured in parallel.

 ## 15. Business Clarification and Product Strategy